eely22/eely22.github.io/_posts/2020-04-17-a-case-for-natural-primary-keys.markdown

 ##### Prevent data duplication

 While this could go either way, many types of data shouldn't be duplicated in a database.
-You wouldn't want two customers, two products, or two subscriptions in your database.
+You wouldn't want two copies of a customer or two copies of a product in your database.
 With surrogate keys, there is no prevention of data duplication.
 Of course, one could use UNIQUE constraints to prevent data duplication, but that is an extra step.
 The constraints could be altered or lost over time and that would lead to duplication.